MagicTheGathering/mtg-sdk-dotnet/README.md

 ```cs
 IMtgServiceProvider serviceProvider = new MtgServiceProvider();
 ```
 The result of all service calls resturns a generic **Exception Monad** containing the results of the call.
+It's also important to note that the active query that were added with the Where method will be cleared after a query is performed with the AllAsync method.
 ```cs
 ICardService service = serviceProvider.GetCardService();
 Exceptional<List<ICard>> result = service.AllAsync();